Quicx-Engine/quicx-website/README.md

 # quicx-website
-This is the website of the Quicx engine.
+This is the website of the Quicx task queue engine.